sadir/git-pairing-session/README.md

 * [peterjwest/git-pair](https://github.com/peterjwest/git-pair)

-Similar to git-pair, with added downsides of not being maintained and I quite wanted something in shell script rather than JS.
+Similar to git-pair, with added downsides of not being maintained and I quite wanted something in shell script without any dependencies other than Git, rather than using JS.